Society for

 Community Collaboration

 The Royal Saskatchewan Museum uses the garden for programming & research.
-They give away seeds from the garden & advice on organic native plant gardening to the general public.
+They give away seeds from the garden & provide advice on organic native plant gardening to the general public.
 They are currently further extending their outreach to children's groups such as younger Guide and Scout troops to encourage all ages to learn about gardening for wildlife.
-Another Nature Regina project uses the garden for family nature events.
+A Nature Regina project uses the garden for family nature events.
 For additional public outreach, they host webinars on gardening with native plants through the Regina Public Library, Nature Regina & the Native Prairie Restoration & Reclamation Workshop.

-For more information, visit the Nature Regina Facebook page
+For more information, visit the Nature Regina Facebook page and their website

 Virtual Tour of Nature Regina's Demonstration Garden